space-wizards/space-station-14/.github/PULL_REQUEST_TEMPLATE.md

 **Changelog**
 <!-- Add a Changelog entry to make players aware of new features or changes that could affect gameplay.
-Make sure to read the guidelines.
+Make sure to read the guidelines and take this Changelog template out of the comment block in order for it to show up.
-Remove the following comment block to make the Changelog visible. -->
+Changelog must have a :cl: symbol, so the bot recognizes the changes and adds them to the game's changelog. -->
 <!--
 :cl:
 - add: Added fun!